felipesere/felipesere.com/content/post/path2mastery.md

 For apprentices, a big issue is the anxiety due to the uncertainty they perceive around the apprenticeship.
 This revolves around questions like “Am I learning fast enough?” or “What are milestones I need to complete before my graduation?” and “What will I be doing next week?”
 There is also uncertainty in the individual tasks and exercises they are asked to do.
 I have often heard apprentices wondering what they should really be getting from an exercise, or complaining that they don’t really know what they are supposed to do.
-My hunch is that a degree of cargo culting from us mentors and a broader range of experiences (from career changers without programming background to professional engineers with 2-3 years experience) is reinforcing this feeling of anxiety.
+My hunch is that a degree of cargo culting from us mentors and a broader range of experiences (from career changers without programming background to professional engineers with 10 years experience) is reinforcing this feeling of anxiety.

-For us mentors, life isn’t any easier.
+For mentors, life isn’t any easier.
-We need to balance the everyday client struggles with finding time and space to mentor our apprentice(s).
+They need to balance the everyday client struggles with finding time and space to mentor the apprentice(s).
-More and more of our mentors are now onsite at a client engagement and as such, weekly check-ins are done either remotely, later in the day, or crammed into a busy Friday afternoon.
+More and more of our mentors are now on site at a client engagement and as such, weekly check-ins are done either remotely, later in the day, or crammed into a busy Friday afternoon.
 This leaves very little leeway to find the right exercise that will push and challenge the apprentices to gain new insights.
 Unless there is some strong will, there is a good chance mentors will fall back to exercises and reading material from their own apprenticeship.
 There is a current trend to try more “application centric” exercises rather than varying constraints on the same problem, and we should capitalize on these ideas.